Running Spark Jobs with Kubernetes on DigitalOcean High CPU Droplets

 Deploying Kubernetes on DigitalOcean

-There’s a few fully automated options here with excellent control planes, but my favorite one is via Stackpoint.
-However, because its use does require a subscription, and this might not be ideal for a testing/development environment, or if you already use a method to deploy a cluster, you can use them again substituting the Node size for one of the now available high CPU sizes for this use case (in the case of my example,
+There’s a few fully automated options here with excellent control planes, but my favorites, and if you’re looking for a managed solutions, Platform9 Managed Kubernetes, Containership, and Stackpoint.
+However, because these do require a subscription, and this might not be ideal for a testing/development environment, or if you already use a method to deploy a cluster, you can use them again substituting the Node size for one of the now available high CPU sizes for this use case (in the case of my example,

-Kris Nova has added a DigitalOcean profile to the excellent
+Kris Nova has also added a DigitalOcean profile to the excellent

 kubicorn tool which will deploy Kubernetes on DigitalOcean with and encrypted VPN service mesh: